 European parliamentary elections are held every five years, normally in June.
 The election dates are set by the European Parliament.
-The next election will be in 2014.
+The next election will be held on the same day as the local election on Thursday 22 May 2014.

 At a European election, electors vote for a political party instead of voting for an individual candidate.
 The number of seats that a party gets depends on the share of the vote that it receives in each region.

 The UK is divided into 12 regions.
 Salford City Council is in the north west region, which is represented by eight MEPs.